 Keep in mind that you do need to have obtained your diploma before the stipulated deadlines that apply to you (see: certified documents).

 Are you a UvA student?

 If you are a student of the University of Amsterdam (UvA) applying to a non-selective Master's programme, it is not necessary to upload an official transcript of records issued by the Education Desk.
 Instead, you may upload a printscreen of your courses and grades from SIS.

 For selective programmes, an official transcript is required for the Admissions Board to evaluate your GPA.

 The documents must be in the original language.
 If they are not in English, Dutch, German or French, they must be accompanied by official sworn translations in one of these languages.

 Update your curriculum vitae, write it in the language of the programme of your choice and make sure it contains your basic personal data, as well as a clear overview of your educational and professional history to date.

+Some programmes require one or more additional documents.
 Check if you are required to send in a programme-specific document on the Application & admission page of your programme.